Fact-checked by the SnapMessages editorial team

 |---|---|---|

-If you see even one of these signs, assume a breach has occurred.
-Do not wait for confirmation.
+Even one of these signs warrants treating a breach as confirmed.
+Do not wait for proof to accumulate.
 Begin the email account hacked steps outlined in this guide right now.

 Regain Access to Your Email Account Immediately

-If you are still locked out of your account, recovering access is your absolute first priority.
-Without access, you cannot change settings, revoke sessions, or warn contacts.
+Recovering access is your absolute first priority when you are locked out.
+Without it, you cannot change settings, revoke sessions, or warn contacts.
 Every minute you spend locked out is a minute the attacker spends inside.

 Use the Provider’s Account Recovery Flow

-During recovery, you will typically be asked to verify your identity using a backup email address, a phone number for SMS verification, or answers to security questions.
-If the hacker has already changed your recovery options, most providers offer an identity verification process that can take 24–72 hours.
-Start it immediately — every hour of delay extends your window of vulnerability.
+During recovery, you will typically be asked to verify your identity using a backup email address or a phone number for SMS verification.
+Security questions may also be used.
+Most providers offer a manual identity verification process that takes 24–72 hours when the hacker has already changed your recovery options.
+Start it immediately, every hour of delay extends your window of vulnerability.

 What to Do If Recovery Fails